pstambaugh14/Docker-Registry-UI-Basic-HTTPS/README.md

 ## Future Goals:
 1) Setup and Configure Redis Cache for improved caching. :)
 2) Create the Docker Registry as a Service using Docker Swarm.
 (And possibly the same for the UI...?) :)
+3) Must learn how to officially build images, deploy them to local/private registry and then run them locally.